Gatlinburg-Pittman High School

 Gatlinburg-Pittman High School is a public high school located in Gatlinburg, Tennessee, USA.
-Current enrollment is estimated at 628 students in grades 9 to 12.
+Current enrollment is estimated at 401 students in grades 10 to 12.
+Freshmen attend the respective junior high-school, despite being enrolled in the senior high.
 It serves Gatlinburg, the neighboring town of Pittman Center and a portion of the community of Cosby, and is a part of the Sevier County school system.